The JCC Boston Diller Teen Fellowship is a premier leadership program for 10th and 11th grade students in the Boston area.

 What is the Diller Teen Fellows Program?

-In order to create well-rounded future Jewish leaders, Diller programming focuses on four major themes:
+In order to create well-rounded future Jewish leaders, Diller programming focuses on six major themes:

 - Jewish Identity